 Jon Bentley THOMPSON1,2 was born on 30 April 1957.3 Parents: Gary Jon THOMPSON and Marion DIXON.

 Joseph Emeil THOMPSON was born on 4 December 1887 in Near Letcher, Sanborn Co., SD.
-He died on 26 September 1946 in Iowa.
+He died on 26 September 1946 at the age of 58 in Iowa.
 Parents: John A. THOMPSON and Elsie OLSON.

 Spouse: Leila MCCONOUGHEY.
 Leila MCCONOUGHEY and Joseph Emeil THOMPSON were married on 19 February 1913.3 Children were: Donald THOMPSON.